-Mr Chairman, Director-General, Excellencies, Ladies and Gentlemen, Let me first congratulate our Chairman, Ambassador Vusimuzi Madonsela, on his election as Chairperson of this Conference of States Parties.
+Mr Chairperson, Director-General, Excellencies, Ladies and gentlemen,

+Let me first congratulate our Chairperson, H.E.
+Ambassador Vusimuzi Madonsela, on his election to chair this session of the Conference of the States Parties.
 My delegation and I assure you of our full support.

-The challenges to the Chemical Weapons Convention and the OPCW as its implementing body are considerable.
-Since 2014 we have witnessed an increase in the use of chemical weapons, compliance challenges to the CWC treaty have surged, thus undermining the Convention and seriously eroding international norms.
+The challenges to the Chemical Weapons Convention ("the Convention") and the OPCW as its implementing body are considerable.
+Since 2014 we have witnessed an increase in the use of chemical weapons, compliance challenges to the Convention have surged, thus undermining the Convention and seriously eroding international norms.
 These developments clearly stress the relevance of the Convention and the need for States Parties to remain engaged to ensure its full implementation.

-This is the first Conference of State Parties since the Russian Federation started an unjustifiable, unprovoked and illegal war of aggression against Ukraine on 24 February thereby violating the security guarantees it had given to Ukraine under the Budapest Memorandum and blatantly threatening Ukraine, not least with dangerous nuclear rhetoric.
-Russian officials have made repeated unsubstantiated claims that Ukraine is using or is preparing to use chemical agents to defend itself against Russia.
-We consider it unacceptable to direct such false accusations at Ukraine, a state that is in full compliance with its international obligations under the Chemical Weapons Convention, unlike the Russian Federation.
+This is the first Conference of the States Parties since the Russian Federation started an unjustifiable, unprovoked and illegal war of aggression against Ukraine on 24 February 2022 thereby violating the security guarantees it had given to Ukraine under the Budapest Memorandum and blatantly threatening Ukraine, not least with dangerous nuclear rhetoric.
+Russian officials have made repeated unsubstantiated claims that Ukraine is using, or is preparing to use, chemical agents to defend itself against Russia.
+We consider it unacceptable to direct such false accusations at Ukraine, a State that is in full compliance with its international obligations under the Convention, unlike the Russian Federation.
 Germany categorically condemns this completely unfounded Russian disinformation campaign, which even stretched to other States Parties and the Secretariat.
 We express our deep concern that these accusations may precede the use of chemical weapons by those making the claims.